szcf-weiya/KmeansBenchmarks.jl/docs/src/index.md

 Clustering is a cornerstone of unsupervised machine learning, with the k-means algorithm standing as one of the most widely used methods for partitioning data into coherent groups.
 Its simplicity, interpretability, and adaptability have made it a staple in fields ranging from customer segmentation to bioinformatics.
 However, the performance and results of k-means can vary significantly depending on the implementation choices made by practitioners, including the software ecosystem (e.g., R, Julia, Python), the algorithmic variants employed (e.g., Lloyd’s algorithm, Hartigan-Wong, or scalable approximations like Mini-Batch k-means), and the initialization strategies (e.g., random seeding, k-means++, or density-based initialization).
 These choices impact not only computational efficiency but also the quality and stability of the resulting clusters.

-This project seeks to systematically benchmark and compare k-means implementations across different frameworks—focusing on R and Julia as representative languages for statistical computing and high-performance numerical analysis, respectively—while also evaluating the interplay between initialization methods and algorithmic variants.
-R, with its rich ecosystem of packages (e.g., `stats`, `ClusterR`), offers user-friendly tools optimized for statistical rigor, whereas Julia (particularly the package `Clustering`), leveraging its just-in-time (JIT) compilation and parallel computing capabilities, promises faster execution for large datasets.
-Beyond software comparisons, the study will assess how initialization techniques (e.g., naive random centroids vs. sophisticated seeding) influence convergence rates, cluster quality metrics (e.g., silhouette score, within-cluster sum of squares), and sensitivity to local optima.
+This project seeks to systematically benchmark and compare k-means implementations across the following aspects:

+- **Software ecosystem**: R (e.g., `stats`, `ClusterR`) vs Julia (e.g., `Clustering`)
+- **Algorithm variants**: Variants like Lloyd’s, Hartigan-Wong
+- **Initialization**: Random seeding, k-means++

+We evaluate the performance from three main metrics:

+- Clustering accuracy
+- Ratio of the Between-sum-of-squares / Total-sum-of-squares
+- Computational time

-By quantifying trade-offs between computational speed, scalability, and cluster accuracy, this work aims to provide actionable insights for researchers and practitioners in selecting optimal k-means configurations tailored to their data size, dimensionality, and domain requirements.
-The findings will contribute to a deeper understanding of how algorithmic choices and software ecosystems shape the practical utility of this foundational clustering method.
+This work aims to provide actionable insights for researchers and practitioners in selecting optimal k-means configurations tailored to their data size, dimensionality, and domain requirements.